neuefische/web-exercises/sessions/react-effects-and-fetch/api-status/README.md

 There is a function named `handleCheckApiStatus`.
 The function is called when you click the button.

-Inside of this function use `fetch()` to load status information from API URL given in the variable ` apiStatusUrl`.
-You will receive a different random result everytime you call the API.
+Inside of this function use `fetch()` to load status information from the API URL given in the variable `apiStatusUrl`.
+You will receive a different random result every time you call the API.

 Your task is to write the logic for `handleCheckApiStatus` so that - depending on `response.ok` - the icon displays either ✅ or ❌.